Home » Symptoms » Dog Symptoms A-Z » Hindlimb Paresis

 Basics and possible causes

-ParalysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
-Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. of hind legs in dogs can have a variety of causes, ranging from neurological disorders to physical injuries.
-Essentially, there is an interruption of the nerve impulses that are sent from the brain via the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
+Paralysis of hind legs in dogs can have a variety of causes, ranging from neurological disorders to physical injuries.
+Essentially, there is an interruption of the nerve impulses sent from the brain via the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
 It is part of the central nervous system and transmits nerve impulses between the brain and body. to the muscles in the legs.
 These nerve impulses are crucial for coordination and movement.

-Degenerative myelopathy is another cause that primarily affects older dogs.
+Degenerative myelopathy is another cause, primarily affecting older dogs.
 This progressiveProgressive describes a condition or disease that worsens over time.
-This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. disease of the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
-It is part of the central nervous system and transmits nerve impulses between the brain and body. leads to a gradual deterioration of motor function.
+This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
+It is part of the central nervous system and transmits nerve impulses between the brain and body. disease leads to a gradual deterioration of motor function.
 Certain infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. diseases, such as distemper or Lyme disease, can also lead to neurological impairments that manifest as paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system..

 Typical accompanying symptoms